An Elephant Sitting Still

 In one scene, the local gangster Yang Cheng (Zhang Yu) tells his upwardly mobile ex-girlfriend that she is responsible for one of the suicides.
 Earlier that morning he'd slept with his friend's wife; the friend came into the apartment, saw him half-hiding there, and threw himself off the balcony.
 Yang Cheng blames her for the incident.
 If she hadn't rejected him he wouldn't have slept with his friend's wife, he says, in a logic that can only usually work within the realm of denial, when someone won't take responsibility for their deeds.
 It could be the key scene, however, in a film that wants to find a deeper logic within hellish selfishness than narrative might usually allow, and Hu Bo manages to join Jia Zhangke and Wang Bing in suggesting that the new China is drawing on some very old, almost primitive behaviour.
 In such an atmosphere of everybody trying to get by or get on, human decency is relegated to a supporting role that can do no more than give you a bit part in life.
-Nobody seems to sense this more than the grandfather, Jin (Liu Congxi), of the teenager who causes the accidental death, who himself possesses some of the dignity of Jin.
-The schoolboy Wei Bu (Peng Yuchang) only pushed the other kid (Yang Chen's brother) down the stairs because he was harassing his best friend.
+Nobody seems to sense this more than the most senior figure in the film, Jin (Liu Congxi), who nevertheless possesses some of the same dignity of the much younger Wei Bu (Peng Yuchang), the schoolboy responsible for the accident already alluded to, only pushing the other kid (Yang Chen's brother) down the stairs because the kid was harassing Wei Bu's best friend.
 Yet even Yang Cheng has a dignity of sorts.
 He allows Wei Bu to go free when he could have beaten him up, and does so partly because he knows his younger brother was even bigger trash than he happens himself to be.
 Partly what makes An Elephant Sitting Still an odd film is that it presents about as bleak an environment as one can imagine, but also indicates a sense of honour that the environment will not respect.
 Is this partly why the director adopts a position between complex feeling and implausible drama?

 To explain further we can return to the events of the day.
 In the morning, Yang Cheng witnesses his friend's suicide.
 Later on, Wei Bu will push Yang Cheng's bullying brother down the stairs, and later still, the schoolgirl who has been having an affair with her teacher, with their affair now caught on a mobile phone, will have beaten to probable death the teacher and his wife when they harass her at her home.
 By the end of the day, Wei Bu's friend, who had stolen the bully's mobile aware that he had recorded the affair on it, puts a bullet through his own head.
 That is a lot of death, and all the more so because, as we have noted, events don't causally follow one from another.
 If for example someone took revenge on Yang Cheng for the first suicide, got the wrong man and killed his henchman, then Yang Cheng took revenge for the henchman's death, only to then kill himself as he saw the devastation his actions had wrought, we would have had four deaths all strongly motivated in a causal chain.
 It might make for a bad film, but not an improbable one.
 Hu Bo has made a good one which is not plausible, playing havoc with script guru logic.
 In our example above the film would have been consistent with Robert McKee's belief that "a story must build to a final action beyond which the audience cannot imagine another."
 (Story) There are probably very few examples of stories where we cannot imagine another ending, but from Oedipus Rex to Medea we can see an internal logic that leaves the outcome appear inevitable.
 No such logic is evident in An Elephant Sitting Still.
 Yet the film feels inevitable nevertheless; which is partly why we have invoked the notion of a metaphysic.